Theobald (bishop of Liège): Life

 In 1296, on the death of Bouchard d'Avesnes, bishop of Metz, he was one of the candidates in competition with Frederick of Lorraine, bishop of Orléans.
 In the end Gérard de Rhéninghe was chosen.

 Adolph of Waldeck, prince-bishop of Liège, died at the end of 1302.
 Of three candidate, Guillaume d'Arras was elected.
 He, however, turned down the position, claiming his background was too humble, and designated Theobald.
 Theobald's election gained papal approval 13 March 1303; Theobald was then in fact in Rome.

 He allied himself with Philip IV of France, in 1304.
 Two years later his relative Henri VII of Luxembourg became King of the Romans; Theobald was a close adviser.
 When Henry went to Rome in 1312 to be consecrated as Holy Roman Emperor, Theobald accompanied him.
 There he was attacked and mortally wounded by Robert I of Naples.

 In literature

 He was commemorated in a contemporary poem, Voeux de l'épervier, recorded in the Chroniques de Metz.
-He is identified as the dedicatee of the Voeux de paon by Jacques de Longuyon in an explicit in one source of this widely copied poem (Paris, Bibliothèque nationale fr.12565).
+He is identified as the dedicatee of the Voeux du paon by Jacques de Longuyon in an explicit in one source of this widely copied poem (Paris, Bibliothèque nationale fr.12565).